-This course is face to face.
+This course is Online-Zoom.
 The textbook is very important, because you need to study from the textbook.
 I will send you the lesson plan every week and you have to send me the corresponding activity of each session via Canvas (No google docs).
 Turn in each activity in a timely manner.